-The university encourages anyone who has experienced Prohibited Conduct to report directly to the Vice President (VP) for EEO-TIX or the Office for Equity, Equal Opportunity, and Title IX (EEO-TIX Office).
-Prohibited Conduct is an umbrella term that includes Harassment and Discrimination based on Protected Characteristics; Sexual Assault; Dating Violence; Domestic Violence; Stalking; Nonconsensual Viewing, Recording, and Dissemination; Exposure; Complicity; Violation of a University Directive; and Retaliation, all of which are defined in the university's Policy on Prohibited Harassment, Discrimination, and Retaliation.
+The university encourages anyone who has experienced Prohibited Conduct to report directly to the Vice President for the Office for Equity, Equal Opportunity, and Title IX (EEO-TIX).
+Prohibited Conduct is an umbrella term that includes Harassment and Discrimination based on Protected Characteristics; Sexual Assault; Dating Violence; Domestic Violence; Stalking; Non-consensual Viewing, Recording, and Dissemination; Exposure; Complicity; Violation of a University Directive; and Retaliation, all of which are defined in the university's Policy on Prohibited Harassment, Discrimination, and Retaliation.
 Any individual may make a report of Prohibited Conduct under the university's Policy on Prohibited Harassment, Discrimination, and Retaliation regardless of affiliation with the university and regardless of whether the individual reporting is the individual alleged to be the subject of the conduct.